SkylineCommunications/dataminer-docs/connector-help/connector_help/UHP_Networks_NMS.md

 - **Station Routes**: Displays a table with all defined IP packet routes on all stations.
 The **Management IP** for each station can be defined in this table.
 - **Remotes Enable/Disable**: Displays a table where you can **enable/disable DVE creation** for each remote station.
 The following settings are also available:
-  - **Auto Enable Remotes**: When this is enabled, if the driver detects a new remote, a new DVE element will automatically be created.
+  - **Auto Enable Remotes**: When this is enabled, if the connector detects a new remote, a new DVE element will automatically be created.
   - **Auto Delete Remote DVEs**: When this is enabled, if the remote is removed from the UHP NMS, the DVE element will automatically be deleted in DataMiner.
 When this is disabled, you can delete the DVE manually by clicking the **Disable** toggle button in the DVE.
   - **Auto Delete Remote Delay:** Specifies the amount of time a DVE stays enabled after it is removed from the NMS.
   - **Create DVE for Deactivated Remotes:** When this is disabled, Remotes that have the state "Down" are treated the same way as removed remotes: no DVE element will be created if the **Auto Enable Controllers** option is enabled.
 Enable this setting if you also want an element for remotes that have the state "Down".